fracter2/godot-steam-lobby-template/README.md

 - [X] Add GROUPS class to contain group names... if it isn't already a thing?
 - [X] Add LAYERS class to contain layer names and bitmasks
 - [X] Add META class to contain used meta names
-- [ ] Add editor script to auto-fill LAYERS and GROUPS scripts from settings
+- [X] Add editor script to auto-fill LAYERS and GROUPS scripts from settings
-- [ ] Add editor script to validate PATHS constants
+- [X] Add editor script to validate PATHS constants

 ##### Log autoload
 - [X] Add Log autoload to provide an easy print() using with color coding for running multiple window tests

 ##### Smarter multi-window setup
 - [X] Add "WindowSpawnAligner" autoload to align windows via launch conmmands (to skip having to sepparate them every time you run)
+- [ ] Combine this and Log autoload
+- [ ] Add loading starting from config
+- [ ] Investigate starting sepparate windows AFTER START? (multi-windows without debug tab?)
+	- [ ] Maybe using Shell execution
+	- [ ] Potential for Tests

+##### Console Autoload
+- [ ] In-game console / terminal UI, in / out funcs and signals ()
+- [ ] Chat functionality with Lobby (/public command?)
+- [ ] Allow whispers (/whisper command?)
+- [ ] Allow system messages with different color
+	- [ ] Colors should be inserted as BB.
+	- [ ] Rember to strip user input BB.

 ##### Smarter MultiplayerSpawner
 To make it file-path renaming resistant, it should validate existing scene-paths on build, or add dynamically in runtime.